A bizarre psychological experiment and the events leading to his capture.

 In reality, things were pretty different.
 The first person to strongly suspect that Ted was the Unabomber was Linda Patrik, David Kaczynski’s wife.

-Linda never met Ted, she knew him only from the letters he wrote and from David’s stories.
-But she began to suspect that Ted might be the Unabomber in the summer of 1995, when the FBI began to release information to the public, in response to the flurry of letter sent by the Unabomber.
+Linda never met Ted.
+She knew him only from the letters he wrote and from David’s stories.
+But she began to suspect that Ted might be the Unabomber in the summer of 1995, when the FBI began to release information to the public.
 This was before the manifesto was published in September of 1995.

 In an article published on the Union College website, she says that when she read the manifesto, “I knew as soon as I saw it that it was Ted who had written it.”
 David, however, was not yet convinced.